 We are working with local healthcare providers and a variety of stakeholders, to establish a School of Medicine on our Chelmsford campus.

 The Essex health economy is experiencing significant workforce challenges that require innovative solutions.

 Our region has particular issues around primary care, with an ageing GP workforce and – more generally – we face under-recruitment and poor retention in a number of specialties.

 We welcome the announcement from the Government of 1,500 extra places for medical students.
-We will be looking to secure a proportion of those places for the new School of Medicine in Chelmsford, and we aspire to recruit promising and motivated students from the region to 50% of the places.
+We will be looking to secure a proportion of those places for the new School of Medicine in Chelmsford, and aspire to recruit promising and motivated students from the East of England region.*

 Construction has begun for the new £20million building on our Chelmsford campus which will include state-of-the-art skills facilities, specialist teaching space, lecture theatre, simulation rooms and an anatomy suite.
 This facility will complement our existing skills facilities and our brand new £3.4million SuperLab.

 *Essex, Suffolk, Cambridgeshire, Norfolk, Bedfordshire, Hertfordshire and the North East London boroughs.